 Philip Montgomery, Associate Director

-Philip Montgomery is the Arts Department Chairman of the Fay School in Southborough, MA, an independent school for students in Grades Pre-Kindergarten through Nine.
+Philip Montgomery is the Arts Department Chairman of the Fay School in Southborough, MA, an independent school for students in Kindergarten through Grade Nine.
 He holds a Masters Degree in Organ Performance from The Boston Conservatory where he studied with James David Christie and was awarded membership in Pi Kappa Lambda.
 He holds an additional Masters Degree in Music Education, with Kodály emphasis, from the University of Massachusetts, Amherst.